In this article

 The direct cause of dental abscesses is an infection that may begin inside or around the tooth.
 Tooth decay, tooth injury, and gum disease can all lead to abscesses.

 Tooth abscesses arising from inside the tooth are called endodontic infections.
 They involve the nerves and blood vessels within the tooth.
 Usually, endodontic infections are caused by large cavities, cracks, or trauma.
 Eventually, endodontic infections spread to the end of the tooth’s root, infecting the bone surrounding the root.

 Dental abscesses can also result from infections that begin in the gums and bone surrounding a tooth.
 These are called periodontal infections.
 It is important to know the difference when it comes to treatment if you want to save the tooth.

-Throughout the COVID-19 pandemic, dentists and oral surgeons have remained available for emergency dental treatment.
-In order to access care, you should call your local dentist or oral surgeon.
+To access care, you should call your local dentist or oral surgeon.